douglasdavis/ddavis.io/content/posts/introducing-pygram11.md

 draft = false
 +++

-I'm very happy to release my first real open source software
+I'm very happy to release my first open source software project:
-project: [pygram11](https://github.com/douglasdavis/pygram11).
-I've been writing software for a while now, but it's mostly been within the confines of a physics-experiment-specific use case.
-In that time I've used a lot of other developers' software, so it feels quite nice to potentially help contribute to the scientific computing community in the same way.
+[pygram11](https://github.com/douglasdavis/pygram11).
+I've been writing software for a while now, but mostly within the confines of a physics-experiment-specific use case.
+In that time I've used a lot free and open source software, so it feels quite nice to potentially help contribute to the scientific computing community in the same way.

+This python library aims to make generating many histograms a quick task (targeting sample sizes above about 10,000 elements), while also supporting weighted statistical uncertainties on the bin counts.
+Fixed and variable bin width histograms can be calculated.
+The backend implementation is in C++ and accelerated with [OpenMP](https://www.openmp.org/), with [pybind11](https://github.com/pybind/pybind11) used to generate the Python bindings.

-This python library aims to make generating a lot of histograms a quick task (targeting samples of size \\(O(10^6)\\) and larger), while supporting weighted statistical uncertainties on the bin counts.
-To do this I've implemented the ability to calculate histograms (both fixed and variable bin width in one and two dimensions) which are accelerated with [OpenMP](https://www.openmp.org/).
-To do it in Python, I've used [pybind11](https://github.com/pybind/pybind11).
-Pygram11 can essentially be a drop-in replacement for `numpy.histogram` and `numpy.histogram2d`, while reaching speeds 20x faster (for a 1D histogram of an array of length 10,000) to almost 100x faster than NumPy (for a 2D histogram of 100 million
-\\((x\_i, y\_i)\\) pairs).
+Pygram11 can be a near drop-in replacement for `numpy.histogram` and `numpy.histogram2d`, while reaching speeds 20x faster (for a 1D histogram of an array of length 10,000) to almost 100x faster than NumPy (for a 2D histogram of 100 million \\((x\_i, y\_i)\\) pairs).
 The APIs are quite similar (with slightly different return styles).
-On top of that, the variance calculation is a "first class citizen" in pygram11 (see my [NumPy Histogram tricks for HEP](https://ddavis.io/posts/numpy-histograms/) post); the variance in each bin is part of the function return.
+In addition to the faster calculations, constructing the variance in each bin is a "first class citizen" in pygram11 (see my [NumPy Histogram tricks for HEP](https://ddavis.io/posts/numpy-histograms/) post).

 So, please go checkout the [documentation](https://pygram11.readthedocs.io/) and [GitHub repository](https://github.com/douglasdavis/pygram11).
 Open issues, PRs, email me, tweet at me, or write something better (checkout some [benchmarks](https://pygram11.readthedocs.io/en/stable/bench.html) in the documentation).

-To try it out, spin up a virtual environment or conda environment and install with:
+To try it out, spin up a virtual environment or conda environment and install
+with:

 ```nil
 pip install pygram11